ucasligang/awesome-MIM/README.md

 We have listed the most popular methods in the field of Masked Image Modeling (MIM).
 If there are any omissions, please feel free to submit a request for additions.
 (Note: The dates shown correspond to the first submission of the papers to arXiv, but the provided links may point to the latest versions.)

-Additionally, we encourage you to cite our work, SemMAE [SemMAE: Semantic-Guided Masking for Learning Masked Autoencoders](https://arxiv.org/pdf/2206.10207.pdf).
+Additionally, we encourage you to cite our work, [SemMAE: Semantic-Guided Masking for Learning Masked Autoencoders](https://arxiv.org/pdf/2206.10207.pdf).

 ## Backbone models.